 All papers are submitted to referees who advise the editor on the matter of acceptance in accordance with the high standards required on the understanding that the subject matter has an element of novelty and has not been previously published and is not under consideration elsewhere.
 Referee names are not disclosed, but their views are forwarded by the editor to the authors for consideration.
 Authors are encouraged to suggest at least five names of experts in the field when papers are first submitted

-Copyright Guidelines: Upon acceptance of an article, authors will be asked to sign a Copyright Transfer Agreement.
+Copyright Guidelines: During online article submission, author will be asked to electronically sign a Copyright Transfer Agreement by checking the box.
 Acceptance of the agreement will ensure the widest possible dissemination of information.
 If excerpts from other copyrighted works are included, the author(s) must obtain written permission from the copyright owners and credit the source(s) in the article.
 Neither the editorial committee nor the publisher are responsible for any copyrighted material from others work in the author(s) manuscript and any legal issues related to the same are the sole responsibility of the author(s).

 Authors' Rights: As an author you (or your employer or institution) retains certain rights.
-For details please contact to editor-in-chie
+For details please contact to editorial office.

 Manuscript Preparation Guidelines